Gauge Theory in Riem(M): Introduction

+A second reason why this approach has not been attempted before is because of the difficulties in interpreting the action of the Hamiltonian constraint as a group action, and other issues related to the infamous ``problem of time" \cite{Anderson:2010xm}.
+As in the first part of the thesis we have shown that it is possible to have a theory of gravity which no longer possesses the scalar (or Hamiltonian) constraint, and thus no refoliation invariance.
+Unlike what is the case in ADM, the constraints of this dual theory then form subalgebras, reflecting the kind of group structure suitable for an exhaustive principal fiber bundle formulation.
+This points in a new direction for the development of gauge theoretic tools for gravity and sets the stage for applying more standard methods for the quantization of gravity as a gauge theory.

-Motivated by the possibility of now describing the symmetry groups of general relativity in a full gauge-theoretic setting, we will attempt to make explicit the gauge structures relating to the action of these two groups; the group of three dimensional diffeomorphisms, which we denote by $\mathcal{D}$, and that of three-dimensional conformal transformations $\mathcal{C}$.
-The first inkling of such an interpretation arose in \cite{Giulini:1993ct,Giulini:2009np}.
-Both groups act on the natural configuration space (where space-time is supposed to be homeomorphic to a topological product $M\times\R$, with $M$ being a space-like hypersurface):
+Motivated by the possibility of now describing the symmetry groups of general relativity in a full geometrical gauge-theoretic setting, we will attempt to make explicit the gauge connections relating to the action of these two groups; the group of three dimensional diffeomorphisms, which we denote by $\mathcal{D}$, and that of three-dimensional conformal transformations $\mathcal{C}$.
+Both $\mathcal{C}$ and $\mathcal{D}$ groups have right actions on the natural configuration space $\M$.
+We will constrain our attention to the case of $M$ being compact and closed, which is of more interest to the relational approach for various reasons \cite{Barbour94}.

-In the main body of this paper this will be the space we will work with; the space of all possible descriptions of spatial configurations of the vacuum Universe.

-After making some technical restrictions\footnote{The full $\M$ is not strictly speaking a manifold, and cannot be seen as a principal fiber bundle.
-For this reason we must restrict to $\M'$, the submanifold of metrics with only trivial (conformal) isometries.
-See \cite{gomes-2009} for more on this space. } it is then possible to construct a principal fiber bundle structure for $\M$ with gauge group $\DD$, or $\mathcal{C}$ which makes the tools from gauge theory entirely available.
-Both the action of the group and the algebra are perfectly well-defined and correspond exactly to their finite-dimensional counterparts.

-We will formulate a method to construct a wide class of natural fixed connections for such groups; those connections induced by the allowed supermetrics in $\M$.
-We then discuss the mathematical properties and inherent limitations of this method.

-We will find that for the group $\DD$, for a large set of natural supermetrics on $\M$ (including the deWitt supermetric), our constructed operators are not very well-behaved mathematically as connections.
-Even more so, models generally associated to the relationalist programme, such as the lapse-eliminated BSW \cite{BSW} (or equivalently Barbour's use of best-matching \cite{Barbour94}) cannot even be formulated in these terms.

-Even though, for the gauge group $\DD$, our operator does not seem to be well-defined through supermetrics (for a large set of choices of these), it surprisingly is so for the larger group of conformal transformations.
-All natural choices of supermetrics on $\M$ give us well-defined connections for $\mathcal{C}$.

-In the same way in which one can philosophically motivate the gauge nature of $\DD$, we can motivate the use of conformal transformations as the gauge group, arguing, as do Barbour et al \cite{Anderson:2002ey}, that there is no physical meaning in comparing size over two different places over $M$, just as there is no meaning in saying a spatial point has stayed `in the same place' along time.

-In this paper we elaborate on the mathematical aspects of such an endeavour, and in a following \cite{two-man}, we elaborate on the physics and foundational aspects.